KualiCo/learn/Haskell.md

 ### I can't get cabal to install a new package.
 It says that packages conflict.

-If you are installing cabal packages globally: remove `~/.cabal` and reinstall all the global packages you need at once.
+If you are installing cabal packages globally:

     rm -r ./cabal
     # add your package to the end of this